Tennis racket theorem: With dissipation

 When the body is not exactly rigid, but can flex and bend or contain liquid that sloshes around, it can dissipate energy through its internal degrees of freedom.
 In this case, the body still has constant angular momentum, but its energy would decrease, until it reaches the minimal point.
 As analyzed geometrically above, this happens when the body's angular velocity is exactly aligned with its axis of maximal moment of inertia.

 This happened to Explorer 1, the first satellite launched by the United States in 1958.
 The elongated body of the spacecraft had been designed to spin about its long (least-inertia) axis but refused to do so, and instead started precessing due to energy dissipation from flexible structural elements.
 It also played a role in the near-loss of the joint NASA-ESA Solar and Heliospheric Observatory in 1998, when an unintentional spin about the spacecraft-Sun axis destabilized the control laws, leading to the spacecraft tumbling until internal dissipation (in its liquid hydrazine tanks) caused it to settle around its maximum moment axis, such that the Sun remained in the plane of the solar array.

-In general, celestial bodies large or small would converge to a constant rotation around its axis of maximal moment of inertia.
-Whenever a celestial body is found in a complex rotational state, it is either due to a recent impact or tidal interaction, or is a fragment of a recently disrupted progenitor.
+In general, celestial bodies larger than a few kilometres in diameter converge to a constant rotation around their axes of maximal moment of inertia.
+Whenever a celestial body is found in a complex rotational state, its rotation is either destabilized by a recent impact or fragmentation event; or externally torqued, for instance by tidal interactions with other bodies or the YORP effect.
+Smaller asteroids cannot damp rotational energy quickly enough to prevent chaotic rotation driven by YORP forces.